 - "Olivier de Hon is one of the authors.
 He's with the Dutch Doping authority."
 Yes, how does this exactly invalidate the results?
 Please point me what part got influenced by him.
-Moreover, I'm sure the Doping authority would've loved to see the steroid users NOT recover at all after 3 months already.
+Moreover, I suspect the Doping authority would've loved to see the steroid users NOT recover at all after 3 months already.
 But they did.
-I can assure you they would've loved different results from these.
 Jesus.

 - "They didn't instruct the steroid users to do [x], [y], [z], which would've led to better results."
 Yes, it's an OBSERVATIONAL study, not an interventional study.
 If they would've instructed the AAS users to do certain things with the compounds they were using, it would be pretty hard to get it passed the medical ethical committee in the first place.
 The only way you get an intervention passed them is if the intervention encourages the users to take less steroids.
 The goal of this trial was to assess the health risks involved with androgen abuse in practice.
 An observational setup like this is EXACTLY what you would want to do in that case.